Skip to content

 Employer engagement

-The programme team will engage with employer partners to increase their awareness of the needs of the young people and encourage them to make the workplace welcoming and inclusive.
+With support from the West London Careers Hub, the programme team will engage with employer partners to increase their awareness of the needs of the young people and encourage them to make the workplace welcoming and inclusive.
 This will also ensure that our young people can expand their professional and social networks whilst they embark on their future careers.

 Programme background